Thomas R. Greer

 Since graduating magna cum laude in 2005 from the University of Memphis School of Law, Thomas has helped make a difference in the lives of victims of serious personal injury, wrongful death, and professional negligence.

 Thomas has extensive trial experience in both state and federal court.
-Among other victories in the courtroom, Thomas obtained several impressive jury verdicts, including:
+Among other victories in the courtroom, Thomas obtained several impressive jury verdicts and settlements, including:

 - $3.7 million jury verdict in a personal injury trucking case

 - $2.75 million wrongful death settlement stemming from an apartment fire that killed a young child

 - $1.75 million settlement in a commercial property loss case

 - $1.6 million settlement in a truck wreck case

 - $1.2 million verdict for personal injury trucking case

 - $1,063,0000 jury verdict in a medical malpractice case

 - $500,000 wrongful death jury verdict in an auto accident case

 - $450,000 personal injury jury verdict in an auto accident case